Maximiliane-K/lyrical-pop-quiz/README.md

 ## **Strategy**
 Everybody loves singing along to their favorite song but how much of the lyrics do we actually know?
-In *Lyrical Pop Quiz* everybody can put their lyrical skills to a test.
+In *Lyrical Pop Quiz* everybody can put their lyrical knowledge to the test.

 ## **User Experience UX**

 ### **Target Audience**

-This game is designed for everybody who loves to sing in the shower, in the car and for those who just can't help singing along when a good tune comes on!
+This game is designed for everybody who enjoys pop music and would like to test if they can gues the right lyric.

+### **User Stories**

+- As a First Time User
+    -	I can see the name and logo of the quiz application.
+    - I can find instructions on how to play the game.
+    -	I can see a timer that shows how much time is left to play the game.
+    -	I can see the questions and three answer options.
+    -	I can see how many answers I got right or wrong.

+- User Goals
+    -	To be able to play the quiz app on a selected range of device sizes.
+    -	To be able to enter a username of my choice.
+    -	To be able to see the remaining time.
+    -	To be able to put my lyrical knowledge to test with help of multiple choice.